Cray-HPE/docs-csm/upgrade/1.0/README.md

     Run: `/usr/share/doc/csm/upgrade/1.0/scripts/upgrade/prerequisites.sh [CSM_RELEASE]`

 upgrade ncn-m001 `/usr/share/doc/csm/upgrade/1.0/scripts/upgrade/ncn-upgrade-k8s-master.sh ncn-m001`
+> NOTE: follow output of above script carefully.
+The script will pause for manual interaction

 4. For each master node in the cluster, run the following command to complete the kubernetes upgrade _(this will restart several pods on each master to their new docker containers)_: